 Audience

-Focused on improving the quality of feedback from Employees and Patients of hospitals to improve and better the spaces they work / live in.
+Focused on improving the quality of feedback from employees and patients of hospitals to improve and better the spaces they work / live in.

 Solution